AguaClara/2StageCoagAddition/[2 stage coagulant addition][Spring 2018].md

 </div>

 ## Future Work
-The current apparatus design is shown deficient by the contact chamber group, because the two up-flow contact chambers applied could not function as what they were designed to be.
+The current apparatus design is shown deficient by the contact chamber group because the two up-flow contact chambers applied could not function as what they were designed to be.
 Experiments demonstrated that the current design of contact chamber could not successfully reduce the wall loss of the coagulant or improve the particle removal efficiency.
-Although currently the contact chamber only acted as a place for particle collision, and for divinsing the first and second stage addition physically, modifying the design of contact chamber in the furture could potentially increase particle removal efficiency.
+Although currently the contact chamber only acted as a place for particle collision, and for defining the first and second stage addition physically, modifying the design of contact chamber in the future could potentially increase particle removal efficiency.
 Currently, AguaClara uses a tube contact chamber, which can be easily fabricated by cutting a PVC tube.
 Without changing the design, the effect of contact chamber with different length and diameter can be studied.

 <div class="alert alert-block alert-danger">
 Revise for technical writing.
 Incomplete sentences and incorrect verb use.

 The first sentence about contact chamber issues was not discussed in the report at all.
 Add in info in the results/analysis section

 </div>

 The effect of pH has not been considered in the current research.
 However, pH could be the single most crucial factor affecting the effectiveness of metal-based coagulants[(Qin et al., 2006)](https://www.sciencedirect.com/science/article/pii/S1383586605003187?via%3Dihub).
 In the future, pH can be measured during the experiment by both pH meter and pH test paper.
 In either water treatment plant or apparatus in the lab, pH can be adjusted by applying different chemical reagent, and varying pH will allow us to see the effect of pH.
 On the other hand, experimental process can simulate the environment of water treatment plant if the pH value align with the water is kept constant in the plant.